Podcastindex-org/docs-api/README.md

 \*\*This call requires a read-write api key.

-This call adds a podcast to the index using it's feed url.
-If a feed already exists, you will get it's existing feed id returned.
+This call adds a podcast to the index using its feed url.
+If a feed already exists, you will get its existing feed id returned.

 -----